qamarian-sds/sds/Spec.md

 ## The Lead File Concept

-Although, _Unicode-based Listing_ and _The After Concept_ are enough for us to organize an SDS dir in any way, they however are not enough to facilitate computational efficiency in some cases.
+Although, the _Unicode-based Listing_ and _The After Concept_ are enough for us to organize an SDS dir in any way, they however are not enough to facilitate computational efficiency in some cases.

-Imagine we have a dir containing the following:
+Imagine we having a dir containing the following:

 ~~~~
 .prof